acumos/acumos-java-client/docs/developer-guide.rst

 For CLI-based onabording of H2o models, the parameters to run the client jar are:

 1. Onboarding server url
-2. Pass the authentication url - This is the onboarding component which intern call Portal marketplace to get the jwtToken.
+2. Pass the authentication url - This is the onboarding component which in turn calls Portal marketplace to get the jwtToken.
+This url can be obtained from the Onboarding Component team.
 3. Model Type for H2o : H
 4. Supporting folder path : Full Folder path of the supporting folder which contains items
 5. Name of the model : For h2o just the name of the model without the .zip extension.
 Make sure this matches name of the supplied MOJO model file exactly.